 Paying debt is a serious issue.
 You need to make on-time payments including interest and principal amount.
-But if you get late on your payments you need to face a decrease in your credit score and trust with the lender.
+But if you get late on your payments you need to face a decrease in your credit score and trust in the lender.

-Here most consumers don’t know how to through off this burden while saving money.
+Here most consumers don’t know how to through this burden while saving money.
 But there is a solution to it called debt settlement.

 That’s what you’re going to cover in this post step by step.

 So let’s have look at the exact breakdown.